alsalafiyyah/alsalafiyyah.github.io/_posts/sects/sufism/_posts/2020-08-24-sufi-shaykhs-bulding-domes.md

 [^1]: Al-Bukhari, Sahih, Book on Salah, no. 436; Muslim, Sahih, Book on Masjids and places for Salah, no. 529; Al-Nasa'i, Sunan, Book on Masjids, no. 703; Ahmad ibn Hanbal, Musnad, vol. 6, p.
 146; and Al-Darimy, Sunan, Book on Salah, no. 1403.
 [^2]: Al-Bukhari, Sahih, Book on Salah, no. 427; Muslim, Sahih, Book on Masjids and places for Salah, no. 528; Al-Nasa'i, Sunan, Book on Masjids, no. 704; and Ahmad ibn Hanbal, Musnad, vol. 6, p.
 51.
 [^3]: Muslim, Sahih, Book on Masjids and places for Salah, no. 532.
-[^4]: Muslim, Sahih, Book on Masjids and places for Salah, no. 532.
-[^5]: Al-Tirmidhy, Sunan, Book on Tafsir, no. 2969; and Ibn Majah, Sunan, Book on supplication, no. 3828.
+[^4]: Al-Tirmidhy, Sunan, Book on Tafsir, no. 2969; and Ibn Majah, Sunan, Book on supplication, no. 3828.
-[^6]: Al-Tirmidhy, Sunan, Book on Resurrection, heart-softening narrations, and piety, no. 2516; and Ahmad ibn Hanbal, Musnad, vol. 1, p.
+[^5]: Al-Tirmidhy, Sunan, Book on Resurrection, heart-softening narrations, and piety, no. 2516; and Ahmad ibn Hanbal, Musnad, vol. 1, p.
 303.
-[^7]: Muslim, Sahih, Book on bequests, no. 1631; Al-Tirmidhy, Sunan, Book on judgments, no. 1376; Al-Nasa'i, Sunan, Book on wills, no. 3651; Abu Dawud, Sunan, Book on wills, no. 2880; Ahmad ibn Hanbal, Musnad, vol. 2, p.
+[^6]: Muslim, Sahih, Book on bequests, no. 1631; Al-Tirmidhy, Sunan, Book on judgments, no. 1376; Al-Nasa'i, Sunan, Book on wills, no. 3651; Abu Dawud, Sunan, Book on wills, no. 2880; Ahmad ibn Hanbal, Musnad, vol. 2, p.
 372; and Al-Darimi, Sunan, Introduction, no. 559.
-[^8]: Muslim, Sahih, Book on funerals, no. 970; Al-Tirmidhy, Sunan, Book on funerals, no. 1052; Al-Nasa'i, Sunan, Book on funerals, no. 2028; Abu Dawud, Sunan, Book on funerals, no. 3225; and Ahmad ibn Hanbal, Musnad, vol. 3, p.
+[^7]: Muslim, Sahih, Book on funerals, no. 970; Al-Tirmidhy, Sunan, Book on funerals, no. 1052; Al-Nasa'i, Sunan, Book on funerals, no. 2028; Abu Dawud, Sunan, Book on funerals, no. 3225; and Ahmad ibn Hanbal, Musnad, vol. 3, p.
 339.
-[^9]: Muslim, Sahih, Book on funerals, no. 972; Al-Tirmidhy, Sunan, Book on funerals, no. 1050; Al-Nasa'i, Sunan, Book on Qiblah, no. 760; Abu Dawud, Sunan, Book on funerals, no. 3229; and Ahmad ibn Hanbal, Musnad, vol. 4, p.
+[^8]: Muslim, Sahih, Book on funerals, no. 972; Al-Tirmidhy, Sunan, Book on funerals, no. 1050; Al-Nasa'i, Sunan, Book on Qiblah, no. 760; Abu Dawud, Sunan, Book on funerals, no. 3229; and Ahmad ibn Hanbal, Musnad, vol. 4, p.
 135.